Yevhenbk/komon-technical-challenge/README.md

   - ZenQuotes, fetching over 50 random quotes every time the page loads from external API;
   - Metaconnect, it allows you to connect to MetaMask wallet and displays your address and balance on the screen;

- This project is made with React.js using TypeScript applying Next.js framework.
+ The project is made with React.js using TypeScript and applying Next.js framework.

 Open [https://63347316ca969e094b51dbed--peppy-beijinho-1dd33a.netlify.app/](https://63347316ca969e094b51dbed--peppy-beijinho-1dd33a.netlify.app/) to view it in your browser.